Death Valley Photography Workshop Details

 This Death Valley photography workshop is appropriate for photographers of moderate fitness levels.
 We will walk approximately 5 miles over the course of each day of the workshop.
 This includes walking on sandy, rough, and slippery terrain.
 Walking in sand dunes and other desert landscapes can be strenuous.
 All participants are expected to be able to carry their own camera, personal gear, and water during the workshop.

 A deposit of $295 is required to reserve your spot.
 The balance is due 60 days from the start of the workshop.
 Workshop tuition includes hotel lodging for 3 nights and is based on single occupancy.
 Sign up with a friend and save $150 each; use code “friendDV” during checkout.
-2 person price is based on double occupancy.
+2 person price is based on double occupancy lodging option only.
 If you are a solo participant interested in sharing a room, let us know and we will do our best to accommodate you.

 Camping is available at a number of campgrounds within a 5-minute drive of our meeting point.
-If you would prefer to camp, please choose the no lodging option when you register.
+If you would prefer to camp, please let us know when you register.

 • Quality, professional, 1-on-1 photography instruction on par with your level as a photographer